Joseph L Rotman

 - Sandra Rotman Chair in Health Sector Strategy: Focusing on developing the next generation of Canadian healthcare leaders and advancing evidence-based decision-making and policy development in the health sector.

-- University of Western Ontario (1999 - present): Joseph L. Rotman Institute of Science and Values: To foster a global centre to provide intellectual leadership and training in the investigation of ethical and epistemological issues in contemporary science, and to support dialogue and collaboration between philosophers and scientists, thereby building novel and productive bridges between the humanities and the sciences to address relevant issues faced by society; Rotman Canada Research Chair in Philosophy of Science: To enhance an international competitive academic program, addressing both the nature of scientific theory and the relationship between theories, as well as between theory and the material world.
+- University of Western Ontario (1999 - present): The Rotman Institute of Philosophy: To foster a global centre to provide intellectual leadership and training in the investigation of ethical and epistemological issues in contemporary science, and to support dialogue and collaboration between philosophers and scientists, thereby building novel and productive bridges between the humanities and the sciences to address relevant issues faced by society; Rotman Canada Research Chair in Philosophy of Science: To enhance an international competitive academic program, addressing both the nature of scientific theory and the relationship between theories, as well as between theory and the material world.

 Mr. Rotman was born on January 6, 1935 in Toronto, Canada.
 He received his B.A. from the University of Western Ontario in 1957 and his M.Comm. from the University of Toronto in 1960.
 During 1960-61 he studied at the Columbia University Graduate School of Business in the Ph.D. program.
 Mr. Rotman was awarded an honorary LL.D. from the University of Toronto in 1994.
 His appointment as an Officer of the Order of Canada was announced on January 4, 1995.
 He was inducted into the Canadian Business Hall of Fame as a Companion in May 2009, and was awarded an Honourary LLD from the University of Western Ontario in June 2009.